ibejtm/ReentryBank/README.md

 1. install wordpress: https://wordpress.org/download/ extract into the htdocs directory of the new webserver from 1st step
 1. navigate to the directory installed and wordpress will walk you through a setup
 1. choose plugins
+1. setup theme

+## Contribution areas

+1. functionality.
+Data that is entered and read, created as a plugin or combination of plugins
+1. theme, the look and feel of the site, the actual pages